Personal luxury car: 1960s

 For 1967, the AMC Marlin was increased in size but still considered an intermediate, a "larger 3+3 family coupe designed to appeal to the market's trend toward bigger cars with more appointments."
 Also for 1967, the Ford Thunderbird (fifth generation) was released, moving further upmarket and with a four-door pillarless hardtop body style being added.

 The Continental Mark III two-door coupe was introduced for the 1969 model year as the flagship vehicle of Ford Motor Company and as a successor to the 1956 and 1957 Continental Mark II.
 The Mark III was based on the chassis of the Ford Thunderbird (fifth generation) to lower development costs.
 Styling features of the Mark III included hidden headlamps (with retractable body-colored covers), a Rolls-Royce-style grille, and a simulated spare tire on the trunk lid.
 The Mark III was the first American-made vehicle with radial tires as standard equipment.

 In what would become a three-decade rivalry, the 1969 model year Mark III sold 30,858 cars for the extended 1969 model year (although 7,770 were built in 1968), while Eldorado sold 23,333 units that year.

 The Mercury Marauder (second generation) was available for 1969 and 1970 as its model line of personal luxury cars in base and X-100 trim.
 The Marauder utilized Ford's redesigned XL hardtop's wheelbase that was 3 in shorter than other full-sized Mercury models and included a 429 cuin V8 engine.
 It featured hidden headlamps, a flying buttress-style roofline with available matte-black rear and trunk lid finish, rear fender skirts as well as five-spoke aluminum wheels with white wall bias-ply tires.

-Also, for 1969, the Pontiac Grand Prix (third generation) downsized from being a full-size to a mid-size coupe in an attempt to reverse the declining sales of the Grand Prix model.
-Smaller than the Cadillac Eldorado and Oldsmobile Toronado, it was designed to be nimbler and more performance-oriented than the Ford Thunderbird and Buick Riviera.
+Additionally, for the 1969 model year, the Pontiac Grand Prix (third generation) was downsized from a full-size to a mid-size coupe in an attempt to reverse the declining sales of the Grand Prix model.
+Smaller than the Cadillac Eldorado and Oldsmobile Toronado, it was nimbler and more performance-oriented than the Ford Thunderbird and Buick Riviera.
 Sales reached over 112,000 units, almost quadruple the 32,000 full-sized models built in 1968.